Skip to main content

 What about Peptides with Direct Neurological Actions?

 While GH secretagogues enhance brain function largely through indirect mechanisms, another class of peptides is designed to interact directly with the central nervous system.
-These are often smaller molecules capable of crossing the with high efficiency.
+These are often smaller molecules capable of crossing the blood-brain barrier with high efficiency.
 They are developed to target specific neural pathways involved in cognition, mood, and neuroprotection.

 Two prominent examples originating from Russian research are Selank and Semax.
 Selank is a synthetic analogue of a naturally occurring peptide called tuftsin.
 It is known for its anxiolytic (anti-anxiety) and nootropic effects.
 Selank is believed to work by modulating the balance of neurotransmitters like serotonin and dopamine and by influencing the expression of BDNF.